Husky22/mini-mqtt/README.md

 ```

 The performance deteriorates pretty quickly as I add more clients to 30k msg/s for 3 clients.
 I will continue to inspect this issue.
 Because as soon as I disconnect all the clients, the
-performace rises to 250k msg/s.
-So there should still be room for performance improvement.
+performace rises to 250k msg/s, there should still be room for performance improvement.

 ## ToDo